StevenBlack/vocab/vocabulary.md

 ### sang froid
 Composure or calm in the face of danger, difficulty or annoyance.
-The guards in front of Buckingham Palace maintain their sang froid under all circumstances.

 ### sanguine